iFixit Teardown Shows What Samsung Has Done To Improve The Galaxy Fold

 The rest of the changes can be seen from the exterior of the device.
 The gaps at the bottom and top of the screen, which raised concerns of dust getting to the inside of the device, are now covered by small plastic protectors and a flexible gasket.

 The layer of film that a reviewer pelt off on the original Galaxy Fold now extends to edges of the device so that it looks less like something we can comfortably remove.
+According to iFixit, it appears that Samsung has fixed all of the flaws they suggested in the first teardown.

 However, it does not mean the device is without flaws. iFixit still finds the phone alarmingly fragile, raising the question of how it one can survive in the real world, a place far more brutal than Samsung’s lab.